You want to know what IBM MQ's support position is on Virtualization, low-level hardware, file systems on networks and high availability.

 Support is offered for:

 Support requests will not be rejected simply because HA is mentioned, whether or not the customer is using one of the SupportPacs.
 Standard problem determination procedures will be followed to determine where the problem lies.
-If the problem is found to be with WebSphere MQ itself and it is not specific to the HA environment then defect support will be offered, as per the standard support guidelines.
-If the problem is found to be specific to the HA configuration or an HA product, then this is beyond the scope of WebSphere MQ defect support and the HA vendor may need to be contacted by the user.
+If the problem is found to be with IBM MQ itself and it is not specific to the HA environment then defect support will be offered, as per the standard support guidelines.
+If the problem is found to be specific to the HA configuration or an HA product, then this is beyond the scope of IBM MQ defect support and the HA vendor may need to be contacted by the user.

 Keywords: support position virtualization virtualisation virtualize virtualise file systems high availability failoved fail over backup back-up